-A 90% allocation to stocks underscores Buffett’s view of risk: “The riskiness of an investment is not measured by beta . . . but rather by the probability…of that investment causing its owner a loss of purchasing power of his contemplated holding period.
+A 90% allocation to stocks underscores Buffett’s view of risk: “The riskiness of an investment is not measured by beta . . . but rather by the probability of that investment causing its owner a loss of purchasing power of his contemplated holding period.
 Assets can fluctuate greatly in price and not be risky as long as they are reasonably certain to deliver increased purchasing over the holding period.
 And . . .a non- fluctuation asset can be laden with risk.”

-Here’s my take on this issue–Bonds vs Stocks–Which is Riskier?
+Here's my take on this issue--Bonds vs Stocks--Which is Riskier?

 Buffett avoids interest rate risk on bonds

 The 10% allocated to bonds goes to short-term government bonds.
-As such, he is eliminated both credit risk (i.e., risk of default) and interest rate risk (the risk that interest rates will rise).
+As such, he has eliminated both credit risk (i.e., risk of default) and interest rate risk (the risk that interest rates will rise).
 It’s clear he’s not looking to the bond portion of this portfolio to drive gains.
 It does, however, raise an interesting question.
 Why have bonds in the portfolio at all?